MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-local-include.md

 ## Prerequisites

-- To run the code sample in the [Quantum Copilot](https://quantum.microsoft.com/en-us/experience/coding):
+- To run the code sample in the [Copilot for Azure Quantum](https://quantum.microsoft.com/en-us/experience/coding):
   - A Microsoft (MSA) email account.

 - To develop and run the code sample in your local development environment: